tmobile/magentaA11y/_checklist-web/progress-bar.md

 </example>
 {:/}

-### Dynamic loading waiting example
+### Inline dynamic loading waiting example

-This example dynamically injects progress updates
+This example dynamically injects progress updates that will be read by a screen reader

 - `aria-busy="true"` has spotty support, but does indicate that the region is busy
 - `aria-describedby` is allows the current progress to be read when the button is focused
 - `aria-disabled` reinforces that the save action is incomplete